magento/knowledge-base/src/how-to/general/share-access-third-party.md

 ## Related reading

-* (Best Practices for using third-party extensions in Adobe Commerce)[https://support.magento.com/hc/en-us/articles/360042361152-Best-Practices-for-using-third-party-extensions-in-Magento]
+* (Best Practices for using third-party extensions in Adobe Commerce)[https://support.magento.com/hc/en-us/articles/360042361152-Best-Practices-for-using-third-party-extensions-in-Magento] in our support knowledge base.